Covid 19 coronavirus: Marist College has country's biggest cluster

 It is the biggest cluster of infection being tracked by health authorities.

-The board chairperson Stephen Dallow says the confirmed cases include teachers, students and adults within the community.
+The board chairman Stephen Dallow says the confirmed cases include teachers, students and adults within the community.

 Advertisement